KwonSunJae/KwonSunJae/README.md

 Here are some ideas to get you started:
 -->
 - 🌱 Research : Openstack, K8s, Ansible, Terrafrom, SDN, Blockchain
-- ⚡ Fun fact : I'm single.
+- ⚡ Fun fact : I have girlfriend.